nielse63/eslint-config-enielsen/README.md

 ## Installation

-1. Click [Use this template](https://github.com/nielse63/node-template/generate) at the top of the node-template GitHub repo
+1. Click [Use this template](https://github.com/nielse63/eslint-config-enielsen/generate) at the top of the eslint-config-enielsen GitHub repo
 2. Clone your project
 3. Run `npm run setup` - you'll be prompted for new values
 4. **Optional**: After you completed the setup run `rm -rf .bin/cli`